kneerunjun/aquascape-minder/docs/multi-threaded-lcd.md

 A keen eye can make out it is a simple ambience sensing project perhaps , a couple of sensors that `put` their value to the `TSafeDashB`.
 Please note how each of the data modification operation under the vigilance of a threading lock.
 The same TSafeDashB then allows the LCD to fetch values using functions like `temp()`, also not without having acquired the `lock`

+### Sensing and Displaying can be tasks running on co-operative threads :

+What a novice programmer might prefer is updating the display only after the sensor voltages are read back in and the calculations are done.
+This renders the LCD a bit patchy , feels like the display has a stammer.
+The solution here is to get it on a thread (but still co-processed) along with the sensing loop.

+A display update could be more frequent giving it a responsive outlook.
+Sensing loops ofcourse can have custom intervals at which you would like to measure the physical phenomenon.

 #### References
 ---